Want to learn how to how to make six figures as a freelancer? Meet the creative pros who’ve done it in the Six Figure Freelancers Expert Series!

 I am still learning all the time.

 I really recommend taking some kind of entrepreneur boot camp, if you can.
-I did this recently and I wish I had done it when I was first starting the business.
+I did this recently and I wish I had done it when I was first starting a UX design business.

 My boot camp was two evenings per week for a few months.
 It was offered by my local Chamber ofCommerce.
 Take advantage of affordable resources around you!